italiangrid/storm/clientSRM-guide.md

 <a name="srmPrepareToGet">&nbsp;</a>
 ##### srmPrepareToGet

-This function is used to bring files online upon the client’s request and assign TURL so that client can access the file.
+Bring files online upon the client’s request and assign TURL so that client can access the file.

 Lifetime (pinning expiration time) is assigned on the TURL.
 An example:

 	# clientSRM ptg -e httpg://ibm139.cnaf.infn.it:8444/ -s srm://ibm139.cnaf.infn.it:8444/infngrid/test_dir/test_file01.txt -p